 Please judge by storytelling quality, not by genre or content—some reject an opening page immediately because of genre, but that’s not a good enough reason when the point is to analyze for storytelling strength.

-This novel was number one on the New York Times paperback trade fiction bestseller list for January 24, 2016.
-How strong is the opening page—would this have hooked an agent if it came in from an unpublished writer?
+This novel was number one on the New York Times hardcover fiction bestseller list for April 24, 2016.
+How strong is the opening page—would this narrative, all on its own, have hooked an agent if it came in from an unpublished writer?
 Following are what would be the first 17 manuscript lines of the prologue.